 But let’s pause that playback; view again that festive table that our memory gazes on with misty eyes.
 Let’s look again, without the rosy tint this time.

 Closing our eyes to breathe and savour the aromas of our feast, we need to pause again.
-That scent associated with familial warmth and good times shared, is death; decay concealed with onion and with herbs, decomposition masked with spice and fruit.
+That scent associated with familial warmth and good times shared, is death.
+It is corporeal decay, concealed with onion and with herbs, decomposition masked with spice and fruit.

 It’s hard when memories crumble into ruins, yet we have no need to wreak such devastation on these meek and helpless victims for festivities that celebrate ‘peace’ and ‘goodwill’.
 This season, why not turn our backs on the bloodbath?
-Let’s start a new tradition built on justice and respect for all and truly find the peace and the joy we crave, beginning on our tables.
+Let’s start a new tradition built on justice and respect for all.
+Let’s truly find the peace and the joy we all crave, beginning on our tables.